-Please consult the MCID Project Funding Application Guidelines for details regarding eligibility for funding as well as a detailed description of the application process for each funding modality.
+Please consult the MCID Project Funding Application Guidelines for details regarding eligibility for funding as well as an in-depth description of the application process.
+Application Guidelines as well as the Application Form and "Letter of Host Institute Support" can be found on the MCID website.

-Deadline for all project funding modalities: Tuesday, 14th September, 17.00 CEST.
+Deadline for application: Friday, 20th May 2022, 17.00 CEST.